Treating Teenage Addicts: Advice for Parents

 When children are diagnosed with a substance use disorder, parents should try to convince them to go to treatment willingly.
 If they refuse, then parents should force them to go.
 Make sure that the child knows he or she is going to rehab because people love them and want them to get better.

 Treating Teenage Addicts

 Addiction treatment for teens varies depending on what caused the substance use disorder.
-Genetic predisposition, a stressful home environment, neighborhood influences and a variety of other factors can lead to addiction.
+Genetic predisposition, a stressful home environment, neighbourhood influences and a variety of other factors can lead to addiction.

 Regardless of the age of the patient, treatment always begins with detox.
 Teens will go through detox under the supervision of health professionals who can use a variety of medications or medical techniques to keep the patient as safe and comfortable as possible.

-If substance abuse was caused by a traumatic event, they may receive post-traumatic stress disorder treatment such as eye movement desensitization and reprocessing therapy.
+If substance abuse was caused by a traumatic event, they may receive post-traumatic stress disorder treatment such as eye movement desensitisation and reprocessing therapy.